Aaron's Rod (novel)

 Aaron's Rod is a picaresque novel by D. H. Lawrence, started in 1918 and published in 1922.

 Background

-Lawrence began writing Aaron's Rod early in 1918, but abandoned the work after its first eleven chapters.
-The longer portion that finishes Aaron's Rod was written by Lawrence in 1921.
 The title refers to the rod of Aaron in the Old Testament, Moses' brother who built the Golden Calf in the desert for the worship of the Israelites.
 The rod, his divine symbol of authority and independence, finds its echo in the flute of Aaron Sisson.

 Synopsis

 Aaron Sisson, a union official in the coal mines of the English Midlands, is trapped in a stale marriage.
 He is also an amateur, but talented, flautist.
 At the start of the story he walks out on his wife and two children and decides on impulse to visit Italy.
 His dream is to become recognised as a professional musician.
 During his travels he encounters and befriends Rawdon Lilly, a Lawrence-like writer who nurses Aaron back to health when he is taken ill in post-war London.
 Having recovered his health, Aaron arrives in Florence.
 Here he moves in intellectual and artistic circles, argues about politics, leadership and submission, and has an affair with an aristocratic lady.
 The novel ends with an anarchist or fascist explosion that destroys Aaron’s instrument.